WHAT TO BRING TO

 • a roll of paper towel

-• a roll of baking paper
+• some sheets of baking paper

 • apron & gloves (optional)